 ARSA is a relatively common variation of the vessels of the Aortic Arch.
 The Aorta is one of the great blood vessels that deliver blood from the heart: it supplies oxygen-rich blood to the head and body.
 As the aorta exits the heart it runs upward towards the head, then forms the Aortic Arch as it turns downward toward the chest and abdomen.
 In most people, three vessels branch out of the aortic arch going towards the head, the neck and the arms.
-Usually, the right subclavian artery arise from one of them.
+Usually, the right subclavian artery arises from one of them.
 In about 1% of people, the aortic arch has four branches, and the right subclavian artery arises directly from the aorta as it turns down toward the body.
 It goes behind the trachea (windpipe) and the esophagus (tube that connects the mouth to the stomach), and then turns towards the right shoulder and arm.
-The diagram, below, shows the aortic arch with the characteristic four vessels: the right common carotid, the left common carotid, the left subclavian artery and the aberrant right subclavian artery (ARSA).